kirily67/Mikrotik-emergency-restorer/README.md

 # Future improvements

-Don't get your hopes up, but if I continue to do "stupid things" with mikrotik configs, maybe I'll come up with an option to automate the scheduler disabling on successful router work after applying the issues.
+Don't get your hopes up, but if I continue to do "stupid things" with mikrotik configs, maybe I'll come up with an option to automate the scheduler disabling on successful router work after applying the changes.
 Maybe something with watchdog...
 I'll think about it when the time comes ;-)

 # Copyright